chris-pearce/scally/utilities/README.md

 ```

 And we may have to provide some text in this component for users of assistive
 technology e.g. screen reader users.
-So in this case we can apply the utility
+In this case we can apply the utility
 class direct to the HTML as the element we're applying it too only exists for
 this reason therefore it's overkill to have to create a new component class
 just for this, especially when we may have to apply this treatment a few